 What every man should know about prostate cancer

-Prostate cancer is the most common type of cancer found in American men after skin cancer, and it is the second leading cause of cancer deaths in men.
-Understanding this type of cancer, including risks, screening recommendations and treatments can be a first step to prevention.
+Prostate cancer is the most common type of cancer found in American men after skin cancer, and it is the second leading cause of cancer deaths in American men.
+Understanding this type of cancer, including risk factors, screening recommendations and treatments can be a first step to prevention.

 What is the prostate?